Kids' Corner Updates

 - Before and after school programs

-- Programs during summer, fall, Christmas and spring breaks
+- Programs during summer, fall, winter and spring breaks

-Kids’ Corner allows for families to choose a consistent schedule or a flexible schedule.
-A one-time registration fee of $35 ($25 for each additional child) is required before children can participate in the program.
+BASE49 allows for families to select a consistent schedule or a flexible schedule.
+A yearly, non-refundable registration fee of $35 (one child) or $60 (per family) is requred before children can participate in the school year program.
+Please note any payments returned as insufficient funds or card failures may result in a $25 NSF fee added to your BASE49 account.

 Fixed Schedule Rates